wolejnr/100-Days-of-Code-Journal/log2.md

 ### Day 27: October 10, 2018

 **Today's Progress**:
-* Practiced some data science exercises from DataCamp.
+* Practiced some data science exercises from DataCamp and also began the Data Science Toolbox Part 2 lessons.